 Certain viruses, including the novel coronavirus, SARS-CoV-2, naturally mutate over time.
 Often these mutations don't impact how viruses affect us.
-However, some recent variants of SARS-CoV-2 are more easily spread and appear to be associated with increased numbers of cases in some countries.
+However, some recent variants of SARS-CoV-2 are more easily spread and appear to be associated with increased numbers of cases.

 Current evidence from clinical trials indicates that the antibodies induced from COVID-19 vaccines are likely to provide protection to a variety of mutations and minor changes.
 However, in some cases there may be an impact on how antibody developed from vaccines based on the original strain can 'neutralise' the virus.

 Currently approved vaccines have been shown to be effective to provide at least some protection against new variants as these vaccines work to create a broad immune response.
-The mutations causing these variants should not make the vaccines ineffective.
-A
+The mutations causing these variants should not make the vaccines ineffective

 Pharmacists should refer any patients with a previous history of a serious adverse reaction or severe allergic reaction to a previous dose of COVID-19 vaccine or one of its ingredients to their general practitioner for assessment to determine whether it will be safe to receive subsequent COVID-19 vaccination.

-Patients should not receive the COVID-19 Vaxzervia (AstraZeneca) vaccine if they have a history of any of the following:
+Patients should not receive the COVID-19 Vaxzervia (AstraZeneca) vaccine if they have a history of: